samstorer94/BetterLC/README.md

 You will need to adjust the relative path according to how deep your project is in your folder structure.

 ### That's it!
-BetterLC is a framework-independent "R2R" .NET Core 3.0 application, meaning you do not need to install another SDK if you aren't already using Core.
+BetterLC is a framework-dependent "R2R" .NET Core 3.0 application, meaning you will need the .NET Core 3.0 SDK installed.
 If you follow the instructions above, you _should_ have no issues!

+### Sidenotes
+You can build a self-contained version if you want, just "publish" the BetterLC project and choose "Release (x86) SC".
+Be warned, the size is large if you do this, and I'd assume that it might be quite sluggish.